bltbit/showdown/checkpoints.md

 http://github.com/bltbit/showdown/tree/checkpoint-130

+> It’s what you do with those second chances that counts.
-> Quote
+> _~Dave Wilson_

 ## Objectives

-- Do something when bullets have been used
+- Show something when bullets have been used

-## Tools

--

 ## Create your branch